 This tech note provides information on optimizing the Listen Everywhere (LE) server performance through networking best practices, identifying potential signal depreciation, and enterprise-grade networking equipment suggestions.
-As our Network Configuration tech note reviews the network settings for optimal performance of the LE server, the wireless access point (WAP) selection and physical placement is just as crucial to ensure that users have a strong and stable connection to the wireless network.
+As our Networking Configuration Guide reviews the network settings for optimal performance of the LE server, the wireless access point (WAP) selection and physical placement is just as crucial to ensure that users have a strong and stable connection to the wireless network.